Most types of building work need a building permit. This can include, but not limited to:

 The start or completion periods can only be extended before the lapse of the permit.

-The application to extend the time of a Council permit, must include a cover letter that:
+The application to extend the time of a Council permit must include the following :

 - Describes the stage of work